Falmouth-Games-Academy/comp140-gam160-game/README.md

 to inflate, essentially increasing the minimum size cap.
 These would be optional hazzards to avoid, where collecting too many could close off certain special paths or even cause the game to become impossible to complete due to you being too large.

+## Part B

+To reiterate my alternate controller will have 3 touch sensitive buttons, attached on 3 'faces' of a small cushion.
+They will be large and easy to push, making the controller accessible.
+Additionally the cushion makes for a more enjoyable physicality to the controller, allowing it to be squeezed and squashed, and ultimately 'played' with.